- + 63Images

 Toyota Vellfire Latest Update

-Toyota Vellfire Variant: The Vellfire is offered in a single fully-loaded Executive Lounge variant.
+Variant: Toyota offers the Vellfire in a single Executive Lounge variant.

-Toyota Vellfire Powertrain: The luxury MPV is powered by a BS6-compliant 2.5-litre petrol-hybrid engine that puts out 180PS and 235Nm paired with a CVT gearbox.
+Powertrain: The luxury MPV uses a 2.5-litre petrol-hybrid engine that churns out 180PS and 235Nm paired with a CVT gearbox.
 It also features a four-wheel-drive system.

 Features: The Vellfire is equipped with heated and ventilated memory seats with an Ottoman full-recline function, twin sunroof, sunshades, three-zone climate control, a 17-speaker JBL sound system and ambient lighting.

-Toyota Vellfire Rivals: The Toyota Vellfire goes up against the Mercedes-Benz V-Class.
+Rivals: The Toyota Vellfire locks horns with the Mercedes-Benz V-Class.

 |Vellfire Executive Lounge2494 cc, Automatic, Petrol, 16.35 kmplMore than 2 months waiting||Rs.94.45 Lakh*|